anirul/Frame/README.md

 ## Use

-You have 6 program that can be used:
+You have may programs that can be used:

-### ShaderGLTest

-This is a test for the functionality of the ShaderGLLib.

 ### JapaneseFlag